Bloomberg’s Jason Schreier discusses his new book, ‘Press Reset,’ on video game studio layoffs, closures

 That was something I wish I had done a little bit differently with the first book was make it a little bit clear that this is rough.
 And this is not to be glamorized.
 And I hope I was able to do that with the with the second one.

 You hint at a way forward for game developers in the epilogue.
 But what do you think needs to happen for developers to be able to find stable, financially secure jobs while not crunching to the max?
 Is that even possible?
-What do you think?

 JS: Crunch is one issue.
 Stability is another issue.
 If you ask most people who work in games, I think most of them would say stability is a way bigger issue, because crunch is very complicated and nuanced and can take all sorts of different forms.
 And it’s a lot tougher to wrangle than something like stability.